hellgames1/life-manager/README.md

 - You can run the program under other resolutions with a choice of how to scale it to your display.
 - The program requires the Calibri font (**calibri.ttf**) in the same directory, which it will download automatically if you have Internet connection and the requests module.

+**How to run on Android:**
+1. Download Pydroid 3 from Google Play Store
+2. Go to PIP in the menu and install the pygame library
+3. Open main.py file in the repository and copy the entire contents
+4. Paste it into the Pydroid IDE
+5. Run the program, choose language and anti-aliasing options
+6. You will see the directory where you should place the font file,
+7. Press OK to go to the download page
+8. Download the font file (calibri.ttf) from the repository and place it in the directory
+9. Run the program again

+You can skip steps 6 - 9 by just installing the requests library, then the program will download the font file automatically.

 ------------
 български